 The church is a supernatural entity designed to visibly demonstrate the power of the Holy Spirit in the everyday realities of life, but particularly in sharing the Good News.

 It is my prayer that you’ll take time to consider what the indwelling ministry of the Holy Spirit means to you, to the success of your local church and your mandate to impact the world with the Good News.
-Begin now to make preparations to celebrate Pentecost—it’s the birthday of the church!
+Begin now to make preparations to celebrate Pentecost Sunday—the birthday of the church.

 1) Scripture repeatedly uses fire to represent God’s presence.
 For further study, read: Gen. 15:17; Ex.
 3:2–6; 13:21–22; 19:18; 40:38.

 1) Pentecost Preaching.
-(By Gebhard Fugel [Public domain]/Wikimedia/Enhancement, MKM Portfolios)
+(Image used for illustrative purposes) (By Gebhard Fugel/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 2) Wind, tongues of fire and the dove symbolically represent Pentecost following the resurrection of Jesus Christ.
-(Photo courtesy, Pixabay [Public domain]/Enhancement: MKM Portfolios)
+(Image used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved